Lowering the cost of sales in the insurance industry

-One reason customer acquisition costs are so high in insurance, is the fact that the industry as a whole is lagging in adopting digital technologies that meet the expectations of today’s insurance shoppers.
+One reason customer acquisition costs are so high in insurance is that the industry is lagging in adopting digital technologies that meet the expectations of today’s insurance shoppers.

 Customers demand simplicity, around-the-clock availability, and quick delivery.
-But what they get instead are clunky PDFs and email attachments.
+But what they get instead are clunky PDF forms and email attachments, which simply do not go hand in hand with a good customer experience.
 The bottom line: modern consumers have the same expectations whatever the service provider, insurers included.

 Adapting digital technologies to improve customer experience improves profitability.
 When insurance is easier to access, the cost of sales for insurance policies drops dramatically.

-Insurance agents who are selling insurance on behalf of their clients are a major component of insurance distribution models.
+Insurance agents who are selling insurance on behalf of their clients are a significant component of insurance distribution models.
 Agents and brokers earn commissions based on the amount of commissionable business they sell.

 But the communication workflows between insurers, brokers, and customers often involve manual processes and clunky paperwork.
 Improving broker/agent workflows with digital tools streamlines the process and lower the distribution costs significantly.